 Pia uses fresh tomatoes to make her parmigiana; when those aren’t in season, San Marzano whole Roma tomatoes are great for the sauce.
 Pia cooked her eggplant on Nancy’s big, round griddle; I like to brush my slices of eggplant with olive oil, and put them on a big sheet pan under the broiler to get them deep golden brown (see it here).
 I also am adding a little garlic to the sauce; Pia did not.
 Pia says to look for very firm, solid eggplant; those have fewer seeds.

-2 large, firm eggplant, sliced in ½-inch rounds
+- 2 large, firm globe eggplant, sliced in ½-inch rounds

 In a 4-quart heavy saucepan, heat 2 tablespoons of olive oil over medium heat.
 Add the garlic and cook just until fragrant but not browned, about 30 seconds.
 Add the tomatoes and a handful of the torn basil leaves.
 Season with about 1 tablespoon of salt.
 Bring to a boil, then reduce the heat, cover, and simmer until the tomatoes are broken down and a the mixture is saucy, about 45 minutes, stirring occasionally.
 Taste and add more salt if needed.